Druidic Concepts

 The Goth Druid

 Read too many fantasy books or played too many role-plying games.
-Thinks it’s cool.
+Thinks its cool.
 No serious study.

 Druidic Divination